zsvoboda/ngods-stocks/README.md

 # use the docker-compose.arm64.yml for ARM (e.g. Apple M1/M2)
 cp docker-compose.arm64.yml docker-compose.yml

+# use the docker-compose.no.datahub.yml in case you have a slower hardware
+# or not enough memory
+# Datahub won't be running in this setup
+cp docker-compose.no.datahub.yml docker-compose.yml
 ```

 3. Start it using the `docker-compose up` command